 Unforeseen circumstances beyond the student's control in either their personal or family life may affect academic performance.
 The procedure to follow to request academic consideration based on compassionate grounds depends upon the severity of the circumstance and the amount of work missed.
-During the semester, students may wish to contact the instructor for consideration for missed semester work resulting from a compassionate circumstance.
-If the circumstance is more significant or if the semester is complete, the student should consult with the Program Counsellor for advice in making an application to the Academic Review Sub-committee.
+During the semester, students may wish to contact the instructor for consideration for missed semester work resulting from a compassionate circumstance of limited duration.
+If the circumstance is more significant and is anticipated to affect the remainder of the semester; or if the semester is already completed, the student should consult with the Program Counsellor for advice in making an application to the Academic Review Sub-committee.
 Generally, work commitments will not constitute grounds for academic consideration.